 The Net Promoter Score (NPS) is a highly valuable metric that shows you which customers value your business the most.

-Knowing why they choose to stay loyal helps you provide a better experience to other customers.
+Knowing why they choose to stay loyal helps you provide a better experience to other customers and improve the overall customer health score.

 (Also, positive feedback can be a terrific morale booster for your company.
 Who doesn’t like hearing that customers are happy with the work everyone has done?)